shindaseishin/8bit/README.md

 A primitive assembler was added to allow users to write their programs in a simple assembly language and then convert the programs into executable programs for the computer.
 The assembler can deal with comments preceded with # either at the start of a line or following an Instruction.

-Unfortunately the assembled does not let you declare variables yet.
-To use a variable you just need to put some data at a memory location and then remember the address to hard code it into the executable.

 An instruction in the assembler follow the following structure:

 `[Instruction] [operand]`